Passwords are tricky and sensitive. Leaking a password can make someone other than you access the resources and the data otherwise protected.

 curl offers several ways to receive passwords from the user and then subsequently pass them on or use them to something else.

 -u / --user.
 It accepts an argument that is the user name and password, colon separated.
 Like when alice wants to request a page requiring HTTP authentication and her password is '12345':

 Several potentially bad things are going on here.
 First, we are entering a password on the command line and the command line might be readable for other users on the same system (assuming you have a multi-user system). curl will help minimize that risk by trying to blank out passwords from process listings.

-specifying the password, and then curl will instead prompt the user for it
+-u option without specifying the password, and then curl will instead prompt the user for it when it runs.

 Secondly, this command line sends the user credentials to an HTTP server, which is a clear-text protocol that is open for man-in-the-middle or other snoopers to spy on the connection and see what is sent.
 In this command line example, it makes curl use HTTP Basic authentication and that is completely insecure.

 There are several ways to avoid this, and the key is, of course, then to avoid protocols or authentication schemes that sends credentials in plain text over the network.
 Easiest is perhaps to make sure you use encrypted versions of protocols.
 Use HTTPS instead of HTTP, use FTPS instead of FTP and so on.

 If you need to stick to a plain text and insecure protocol, then see if you can switch to using an authentication method that avoids sending the credentials in the clear.
 If you want HTTP, such methods would include Digest (

 --digest), Negotiate (